Cullen Booking system

 Redesigned a showroom booking experience to address critical drop-offs caused by unavailable appointment times, unclear service categorisation, and inconsistent UX communication.

-The existing system led users into dead-ends when preferred times were unavailable and grouped different service types (e.g. showroom consultations and aftercare services) within a single flow, creating confusion and friction.
+The existing system led users into dead ends when preferred times were unavailable and grouped different service types (e.g. showroom consultations and aftercare services) within a single flow, creating confusion and friction.

 The project restructured the booking journey into a clearer, decision-based system with improved categorisation, guided alternatives, and more intentional UX writing.
 The solution was presented to stakeholders, alongside scenarios and rationale, and received strong positive feedback.